> About the OGTR

 Top of page

-- Exempt Dealings - certain types of dealings with GMOs which involve a very low risk (i.e. contained research involving very well understood organisms and processes for creating and studying GMOs).
-Other then listing in the Regulations, the only legislative requirement for exempt dealings is that they must not involve an intentional release of a GMO into the environment.
+- Exempt dealings.
+Certain types of dealings with GMOs involve a very low risk (i.e. contained research involving very well understood organisms and processes for creating and studying GMOs).
+Other than listing in the Regulations, the only legislative requirement for exempt dealings is that they must not involve an intentional release of a GMO into the environment.

-- Notifiable Low Risk Dealings - the regulations also set out categories of dealings with GMOs which are low risk and which may proceed provided that certain conditions spelt out in the regulations are observed.
-This includes requirements that the specified dealings be undertaken only in certified contained facilities, overseen by Institutional Biosafety Committees (IBCs) and notified annually to the Regulator.
+- Notifiable Low Risk Dealings.
+The Regulations also set out categories of dealings with GMOs which are low risk and may proceed if certain conditions are observed, such as specified dealings only being undertaken in certified contained facilities, overseen by Institutional Biosafety Committees and notified annually to the Regulator.
 The conditions under which such dealings must be conducted are clearly set out in the regulations.
 An NLRD must not involve the intentional release of a GMO into the environment.

-- GMO Register - dealings with GMOs may be entered on the GMO Register once they have been licensed for a certain period of time.
-Dealings will not be entered onto the Register until the Regulator is satisfied that the dealings are sufficiently safe that they can be undertaken by anyone, and that safety does not depend on oversight by a licence holder.
+- GMO Register.
+Dealings with GMOs may be entered on the GMO Register once they have been licensed for a certain period of time.
+Dealings will not be entered onto the Register until the Regulator is satisfied that the dealings are safe enough that they can be undertaken by anyone, and that safety does not depend on oversight by a licence holder.

-- Emergency Dealing Determination (EDD) - the Minister may make an EDD authorising dealings with GMOs for a limited period in an emergency.
-The Minister must be satisfied that there is an actual or imminent threat to people or the environment, that the EDD would adequately address the threat and that risks posed are able to be managed so as to protect people and the environment.
-The Minister must receive advice from the Regulator to management of risks.
+- Emergency Dealing Determination.
+The Minister may make an EDD authorising dealings with GMOs for a limited time in an emergency.
+The Minister must be satisfied that (a) there is an actual or imminent threat to people or the environment, (b) that the EDD would adequately address the threat and (c) that the risks posed are able to be managed to protect people and the environment.
+The Minister must receive advice from the Regulator about managing these risks.